stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 hideous thought, the monotonous beating of the distant tom-toms came incessantly across the black plains on which a cloudy half-moon had set.

-  &ldquo;Walker&mdash;s&rsquo;pose it&rsquo;s&mdash;the&mdash;the&mdash;curse o&rsquo;
+   "Walker--s'pose it's--the--the--curse o'
-Yig?&rdquo;
+Yig? "

   She could feel him tremble.

-  &ldquo;No, gal, I don&rsquo;t reckon he comes that away.
-He&rsquo;s shapen like a man, except ye look at him clost.
-That&rsquo;s what Chief Grey Eagle says.
-This here&rsquo;s some varmints come in outen the cold&mdash;not crickets, I calc&rsquo;late, but summat like &rsquo;em.
+   "No, gal, I don't reckon he comes that away.
+He's shapen like a man, except ye look at him clost.
+That's what Chief Grey Eagle says.
+This here's some varmints come in outen the cold--not crickets, I calc'late, but summat like 'em.
-I&rsquo;d orter git up and stomp &rsquo;em out afore they make much headway or git at the cupboard.&rdquo;
+I'd orter git up and stomp 'em out afore they make much headway or git at the cupboard. "

   He rose, felt for the lantern that hung within easy reach, and rattled the tin match-box nailed to the wall beside it.
 Audrey sat up in bed and watched the flare of the